MarcL/djcruze.co.uk/src/pages/privacy-policy.md

 template: 'page'
 ---

-It is Clare Littlemore’s policy to respect your privacy regarding any information we may collect from you or which you may provide to us, in the circumstances set out below.
+It is DJ Cruze’s policy to respect your privacy regarding any information we may collect from you or which you may provide to us, in the circumstances set out below.
 Accordingly, we have developed this privacy policy in order for you to understand how we collect, use, communicate, disclose, safeguard and otherwise make use of your personally identifiable information (“Personal Data”).

 We will only collect and use your Personal Data where: